denzelrenner/LIFE4136-Group1-Rotation2/README.md

  1. Follow the link to the [InterPro website](https://www.ebi.ac.uk/interpro/)

- 2. Input the diploid and tetraploid protein sequences (in fasta format) for g10577 into the query field labelled `Enter your sequence` and choose `search`
+ 2. Input the diploid protein sequences (in fasta format) for g10577 into the query field labelled `Enter your sequence` and choose `search`

- 3. Manually insert the positions of the domains into a txt file (i.e `g10577_tetraploid_domains.txt` and `g10577_diploid_domains.txt`) so we have the exact coordinates of the different domains in the protein
+ 3. Manually insert the positions of the domains into a txt file `g10577_diploid_domains.txt` so we have the exact coordinates of the different domains in the protein

- 4. Input the diploid and tetraploid protein sequences (in fasta format) for g10577 into the query field labelled `Enter your sequence` and choose `search`
+ 4. Follow the link in step 1 to return to the Interpro home page.
+Input the tetraploid protein sequence (in fasta format) for g10577 into the query field labelled `Enter your sequence` and choose `search`

- 5. Manually insert the positions of the domains into a txt file (i.e `g10577_tetraploid_domains.txt` and `g10577_diploid_domains.txt`) so we have the exact coordinates of the different domains in the protein
+ 5. Manually insert the positions of the domains into a txt file `g10577_tetraploid_domains.txt` so we have the exact coordinates of the different domains in the protein

 Note that domains and domain positions were introduced and adjusted based on information in these papers.
 (Papolu, P.K., Ramakrishnan, M., Mullasseri, S., Kalendar, R., Wei, Q., Zou, L.H., Ahmad, Z., Vinod, K.K., Yang, P. and Zhou, M., 2022.
 Retrotransposons: How the continuous evolutionary front shapes plant genomes for response to heat stress.
 Frontiers in plant science, 13, p.1064847.).